 SAGE is helping make our Bay Area agriculture and food sector (BAAFS) a more integral part of regional planning and secure a place ‘at the table’ as the region becomes a designated Economic Development District.
-Our collaborative white paper to be released next spring will show the triple bottom line contributions of our regional food system, increase awareness about its vulnerabilities, and identify critical investment needs.
+Our collaborative white paper to be released soon will show the triple bottom line contributions of our regional food system, increase awareness about its vulnerabilities, and identify critical investment needs.
 Project collaborators include the Association of Bay Area Governments, Greenbelt Alliance, American Farmland Trust, SPUR and other stakeholders.

 Bay Area Agriculture and Food Sector

 White Paper for inclusion in the Regional Comprehensive Economic Development Strategy (CEDS) a project of the Association of Bay Area Governments (ABAG)

 November 22, 2016 DRAFT

 The white paper will be a comprehensive analysis of the economic contributions, both direct and indirect, of the Bay Area agriculture and food sector to regional prosperity and resilience.
 The Association of Bay Area Governments (ABAG) is a strong proponent of the proposed white paper which will be referenced in, and an appendix to, the Comprehensive Economic Development Strategy (CEDS), that ABAG is preparing.
 The CEDS is a requirement for the region to become an Economic Development District (EDD), a U.S. Economic Development Administration (EDA) designation that will make the Bay Area more competitive for federal economic and workforce development funding for the region’s diverse communities and workforce.
 The CEDS report and regional EDD will serve as a platform to coordinate and elevate multiple sub-regional economic and workforce initiatives and provide additional resources to the region.